russellwpatterson/russellpatterson.com/content/posts/2009-10-25-alarm-3-5-support-extended.md

 - Alarm 3
 ---

-Today I noticed that a lot of people are still using pre-3.5.8 versions of Alarm so I decided to again support those versions.
+Today I noticed that a lot of people are still using pre-3.5.8 versions of Alarm so I decided to support those versions again.
 Please upgrade them to 3.5.10!
-I just set up the auto-update feature so that you can now upgrade from those versions again.